About us

 WITH COVID PERSISTING IN 2021, OUR 2ND VIRTUAL SHOW WAS ALICE IN WINTERLAND.
 IT OFFERED VIEWERS THE OPTION OF CHOOSING THEIR OWN ADVENTURE.

-Lil’ Red Robin Hood played in the magical forest setting of the Winter Garden Theatre on the 6th floor above the Elgin Theatre.
+Lil’ Red Robin Hood played in the magical forest setting of the Winter Garden Theatre on the 6th floor above the Elgin Theatre in 2019.

 After his sensational portrayal of Dear Evan Hansen, Robert Markus joined us as Lil’ Red, sharing the stage with Sara-Jeanne Hosie’s wicked Sheriffe of Naughtyham.
 Eddie Glen, performing in his 17th Panto, brought the house down with his hilarious Donald Trump impressions.